 Steamboat Restaurant Week

 Every year, Steamboat Springs hosts Restaurant Week in downtown Steamboat.
-This awesome event is a foodie haven where more than a dozen restaurants offer up food sample and culinary specials!
+This awesome event is a foodie haven where more than a dozen restaurants offer up food samples and culinary specials!
 Steamboat Restaurant Week is often hosted the first week of October.

 Steamboat Food & Wine Festival